davenatx/hc_image_ops/README.md

   * IMG_LENGTH - Pixel Length of Image
   * X_RESOLUTION - X Resolution in DPI
   * Y_RESOLUTION - Y Resolution in DPI
+  * IS_OVERLAYED - Indicates if the image has been overlayed

 ##SQL